cr27/Neurological-Mindfile/README.md

 # MindByte
 Essentially meaningless, messy data, extrapolated from various brain data.
-However, over time a machine learning or graphy theory based program running behind the scenes can sorting out a user’s mind byte information.
-Mindbytes merge together to form something like a mind file, an actual file containing a user’s neurological identity.
+However, over time a machine learning or graphy theory based program running behind the scenes can sort out a user’s mind byte information.
+Mindbytes merge together to form something like a mind file, a file containing a user’s neurological identity.